Raulisr00t/InternetGetConnectedState/README.md

-# DON'T Use InterntGetConnectedState API for checking user's Internet Connection
+# DON'T Use InterntGetConnectedState API For Checking User's Internet Connection